Albert0i/RU204/tragedyM.md

 ### Tragedy M ─── A story on heterogeneous movements

 ### Prologue
-It is not *possible*, if there is no two-way synchronization mechanism, to do step by step database migration on production system.
+Hark, it is not *possible*, if there is no two-way data flowing mechanism, to do step by step database migration on production system with minimal downtime.

 ### Trilemma
 - No practical and feasible planning was done beforehand, especially on inter-project entanglements;